LeonardoESousa/NEMO/README.md

     - Once all calculations from step 1 are done and the reorganization energies have been set, run the `nemo` command and choose option 6.
 Follow the instructions to set the parameters and the intersystem corssing rates will be generated.

 4. For exciton properties:
     - For exciton properties, you must first calculate the fluorescence and absorption spectra of the donor and acceptor molecules of interest to you.
-Copy both spectra to a folder and inside this folder run the `phone` command.
+Copy both spectra to a folder and inside this folder run the `nemo` command.
 Choose option 6.
 Follow the instructions to set the calculation parameters.
 A file will be generated with all the information.
 Importantly, diffusion length estimates are only sensible if donor and acceptor molecules are of the same kind.